 Each report appears during the first week of the month.
 The format is simple: a bulletin written in condensed prose, a pdf document (about nine to fourteen pages, roughly 2,000 words excluding footnotes) emailed to individual subscribers.
 It is mostly text, with some graphics (maps, charts, graphs, etc.).
 Every single item is backed up by footnoted research, usually accessible through the open Web.

-Signing up is a simple two-step.
-First, please complete this form to be added to the FTTE mailing list.
-Comments are welcome, too:
+Signing up for the basic subscription is a simple two-step.
+First, please complete this form to be added to the FTTE distribution list.
+Comments are welcome, too, if optional, as are links to your relevant website:

-When that’s done, we’ll email you the two most recent issues, and you’re on board.
+When we receive that information, we’ll email you the two most recent issues, and then you’re on board for future issues as long as you like.